McModknower/knowrob/README.md

 KnowRob uses an ensemble of reasoners approach where inferences of different reasoners are combined into correlated knowledge pieces.
-The reason for choosing this approach is that there is no single formalism that is suited for every reasoning tasks.
+The reason for choosing this approach is that there is no single method that is suited for every reasoning tasks.
-Instead, given a problem, one should decide what the most suitable formalism is to tackle it.
+Instead, given a problem, one should decide what the most suitable method is to tackle it.
 Consequently, KnowRob can be configured to solve specific problems by loading corresponding reasoning modules that implement a common interface.